640 South State StreetDover, Delaware 19901

-Myoglobin is found in your heart and skeletal muscles, where it captures oxygen that muscle cells use for energy.
+Myoglobin is found in your heart and skeletal muscles.
+There it captures oxygen that muscle cells use for energy.
 But when you have a heart attack or severe muscle damage, myoglobin is released into your blood.
 Once there, it can rise to dangerous levels in your body.

 Your kidneys filter your blood for myoglobin so that it can be removed from your body in your urine.
 But too much myoglobin can overwhelm the kidneys and lead to kidney failure.
-In some cases, this test can help your doctor detect the hazard and protect your kidney health.
+In some cases, this test can help your healthcare provider find the hazard and protect your kidney health.

-You may need this test if your doctor suspects that you have a severe muscle injury.
+You may need this test if your healthcare provider suspects that you have a severe muscle injury.
 Symptoms vary, depending on the cause of muscle damage, but may include:

 Nausea and vomiting

 You may also have this test if you have serious muscle pain and weakness and dark brown or reddish urine.
 These are possible signs of rhabdomyolysis, a potentially life-threatening muscle condition that can cause your kidneys to fail.
-Some cases are associated with the use of statins, a group of cholesterol-lowering drugs.
+Some cases are tied to the use of statins, a group of cholesterol-lowering drugs.

-If your myoglobin level rises too high, you may have to get intravenous fluids or other treatments to help flush the excess myoglobin out of your body.
-This test will help your doctor find out whether your injuries need treatment right away.
+If your myoglobin level rises too high, you may have to get intravenous fluids or other treatments to help flush the extra myoglobin out of your body.
+This test will help your provider find out whether your injuries need treatment right away.

 Complete blood count, or CBC, including a differential and platelet count

 Blood urea nitrogen, or BUN; creatinine; and routine electrolytes, including potassium